irmhanif/node-learn/README.md

-# learning node, each branch having some different sections like basics, express, db connection sql
+# learning node, each branch having some different sections like basics, express, db connection sql and fetching data